Accessibility-Security-Development/FEM--coding-bootcamp-testimonials-slider/README.md

 The focus of this project was the creation of the slider in JavaScript <br/> and its accessibility optimisation in accordance with the a11y project checklist.
 <br/>BEM has also been used.

-Responsiveness: Tested with Responsively for various devices (but not every existing device).
+Responsiveness: Tested with Responsively for various devices (but not for every existing device).

 HTML validation validation tool used: Nu Html Checker - https://validator.w3.org/nu/